astutus/olimp.run/src/content/post/spartacus-reflection.md

 He documented his brave battle in the emotional documentary *Be Here Now* — a powerful story of dignity in the face of tragedy.
 He passed away at just 39, right at the height of his career.

 That story — layered onto everything the series meant — stayed with me.
+A symbol of strength, grace, and impermanence.

 ---